collnwalkr/collinwalker.guru/src/_posts/2017-02-06-chrome-extension.md

 <hr class='flex'>

 Prototypes exist on a **spectrum of fidelity and functionality**.
-In this post I'll outline my journey from one side of the spectrum to the other as I sketch, design, and build a fully functioning prototype.
+In this post I'll outline my journey from one side of the spectrum to the other as I sketch, design, and build a fully functioning Chrome extension prototype.

 ![Paper outlining my project goals]({{ site.images }}posts/{{page.thumbnail}}/overview.jpg){: data-action="zoom"}